 - Spoiled Sweet: The Story Girl's father has a small fortune, and enjoys spending it on his daughter.
 She is sometimes a little tactless about parading her expensive and rather showy clothing in front of the other girls, but on the whole is kind-hearted and thoughtful.

 - The Storyteller: The titular Story Girl.

 - Teen Genius: The Story Girl's extraordinary storytelling and acting skills are noted by virtually everyone.
 Even the crustiest adults are routinely fascinated by her.

 - Too Good for This Sinful Earth: Sweet little innocent Cecily, who grows progressively frailer throughout The Golden Road, perhaps with tuberculosis.
 Leading to a seriously heartbreaking revelation near the end of the book: the Story Girl is lightheartedly telling her friends' fortunes when she abruptly realizes that Cecily will not live to grow up, which now-adult Bev gently confirms in the narration.

 - Victorious Childhood Friend: The Story Girl foretells this for Peter and Felicity.

-- Where Are They Now: At the end of The Golden Road, the Story Girl jokingly tells each of her cousins' fortunes; the narration follows up with comments on their accuracy, serving as a sort of epilogue for the reader.
+- Where Are They Now: At the end of The Golden Road, the Story Girl jokingly tells each of her cousins' fortunes, serving as a sort of epilogue for the reader.

 - When She Smiles: Poor weepy, nondescript Sara Ray actually looks pretty on the rare occasion when she smiles.

 - Wicked Witch: The children think Peg Bowen is one at first, even half-believing she bewitched the cat Paddy.
 Averted in The Golden Road when she takes them in during a snowstorm and turns out to be eccentric and sharp-tongued but fundamentally decent.

 - Wrong Side of the Tracks: Peter, Uncle Roger's hired boy, whose mother works as a washerwoman and whose alcoholic father walked out on them.
 Like other L.M.
 Montgomery characters in similar circumstances he is determined to better himself, and in fact, next to the Story Girl, comes across as the most gifted of the children.